‘America the Beautiful’ is White House theme for Christmas

 It’s the final Christmas in the White House for the Trump family, although President Donald Trump continues to insist — despite evidence to the contrary — that he won the Nov.
 3 election.

-President-elect Joe Biden and Vice President-elect Kamala Harris will be sworn into office on Jan.
+President-elect Joe Biden and Vice President-elect Kamala Harris be sworn into office on Jan.
 20.

 Volunteers from around the country helped decorate the executive mansion after Thanksgiving with 62 Christmas trees, 106 Christmas wreaths, more than 1,200 feet (366 meters) of garland, more than 3,200 strands of lights and 17,000 bows.
 The White House led the news media on a tour of the decor on Monday before a reception for the volunteers.